Skip to main content

 Without an express contract, the equitable duty of confidence imposes obligations on employees not to disclose or misuse the employer’s confidential information.
 Notably, a duty of confidentiality under an employment contract and an equitable duty of confidence can co-exist.

-Over the years, I have seen many employment contracts that do not address confidentiality adequately.
+Over the years, I have seen many employment contracts that do not adequately address confidentiality.
 The primary risks I have seen involve secretive information, such as engineers.

 Recommendations for Employment Contracts